soeaver/awesome-human-parsing/README.md

 ## 1. Introduction
 Human parsing, considered as the fundamental task of human-centric visual analysis [1], which aims to classify the human parts and clothing accessories in images or videos at pixel-level.
 Numerous studies have been conducted on human parsing due to its crucial role in widespread application areas, e.g. security monitoring, autonomous driving, social media, fashion media, electronic commerce, visual special effects, artistic creation, etc, giving birth to various excellent human parsing methods and applications.

-Video segmentation, i.e., partitioning video frames into multiple segments or objects, plays a critical role in a broad range of practical applications, from enhancing visual effects in movie, to understanding scenes in autonomous driving, to virtual background creation in video conferencing.
-In this survey, we comprehensively review two basic lines of research — **video object segmentation** and **video semantic segmentation** — by introducing their respective task settings, background concepts, perceived need, development history, and main challenges.
-In particular, we review **eight** sub-fields as given in the following figure:

 <p align="center">
   <img src="overview.png" width="500">